CLOCKMAKER WANTED / CLOCK REPAIRER VACANCIES

 Andrew Pawlowski, is a qualified master watchmaker Andrew hails from Poland, the land of Patek Phillipe.
 He completed his apprenticeship in 1987 in Olsztynic, the home town of Copernicus.
 Apart from twenty years’ experience as a watch repairer Andrew also had a brief stint in the watch manufacture business.
 He brings a wealth of experience and is the ultimate problem solver.

 Tommy Wilkinson first walked though our doors at the age of fifteen on work experience.
 He was exemplary and he stayed on as a very part time member of staff (Saturdays and holidays) based in the watch workshop.
-Last October Tommy started full time at Birmingham where he is reading for a degree in Horology.
+Tommy now works for us full time, repairing and making watches.

 British Horological Institute awards Brian Loomes